MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/swarm-mode.md

 # Getting Started with Swarm Mode

-**Important Note:** *Currently, swarm mode and overlay networking support are available only to [Windows Insiders](https://insider.windows.com/) as part of the upcoming Windows 10, Creators Update.
-Support for further Windows platforms coming soon.*

 ## What is “swarm mode”?
 Swarm mode is a Docker feature that provides built in container orchestration capabilities, including native clustering of Docker hosts and scheduling of container workloads.
 A group of Docker hosts form a “swarm” cluster when their Docker engines are running together in “swarm mode.”
 For additional context on swarm mode, refer to [Docker's main documentation site](https://docs.docker.com/engine/swarm/).